natorsc/py-pyside/README.md

 Kirigami is a KDE UI (User Interface) framework designed to make it easier to create convergent and responsive applications.

+> The Kirigami framework cannot be used within virtual environments (venv, poetry, pdm, uv, etc).

 ## Dependências

 ### Arch Linux